ivzave/matebook-linux/README.md

 ### Fixing reboot

-On Fedora the device isn't able to reboot often due to bug in wifi driver.
+On Fedora the device often fails to reboot due to bug in wifi driver.
 Workaround is set `CleanupOnExit` to `false` in `/etc/firewalld/firewalld.conf`.

+### Fixing wireless connectivity

+Some needed pieces of firmware can't be packaged into linux distributions due to licensing constraints, so they need to be installed manually.

+First mount efivars (if not mounted already):

+	mount -t efivarfs none /sys/firmware/efi/efivars

+Copy nvram file required by driver to location where driver expects it:

+	cp /sys/firmware/efi/efivars/nvram-74b00bd9-805a-4d61-b51f-43268123d113 /lib/firmware/brcm/brcmfmac4356-pcie.txt

+This fixes poor wifi signal quality.
+Next for bluetooth to work the hcd firmware is needed.
+At time of writing one can be obtained [here](https://github.com/winterheart/broadcom-bt-firmware/raw/master/brcm/BCM4356A2-0a5c-6420.hcd).
+File needs to be renamed to `BCM4354A2-0a5c-6420.hcd` and placed at `/lib/firmware/brcm/`.

+Optional step is to place a CLM blob which can be found [here](https://github.com/andrew997/cyw-fmac-fw/raw/master/brcmfmac4356-pcie.clm_blob) at `/lib/firmware/brcm/`.